Max Goof

-Maximilian "Max" Goof is an animated character who is the son of the Disney character Goofy.
-He first appeared in the 1951 short "Fathers Are People" as Goofy Jr., and later appeared in the 1992 television series Goof Troop as Max Goof, a preteen.
+Maximilian "Max" Goof is a cartoon character who is the son of the Disney character Goofy.
+He first appeared in the 1951 short Fathers Are People as Goofy Jr., and later appeared in the 1992 television series Goof Troop as Max Goof, a preteen.
 He then later appeared as a teenager in the spin-off film A Goofy Movie (1995), its direct-to-video sequel An Extremely Goofy Movie (2000), and in the 2001 TV series House of Mouse as a parking valet.
 He appeared as a child in the direct-to-video film Mickey's Once Upon a Christmas (1999) and as a young adult in its sequel Mickey's Twice Upon a Christmas (2004).

 Max has also appeared as a playable character in video games such as Goof Troop (1993) for the Super NES, Disney Golf (2002) for the PlayStation 2, and Disney's Extremely Goofy Skateboarding (2001) for PC CD.

 Origins

 The first appearance of Goofy's son was in the 1951 theatrical short Fathers Are People.
 He is referred to as Goofy Junior or simply Junior.
-He later appeared in a few other shorts such as Father's Lion (1952), Father's Day Off (in which Goofy refers to his son as "George" at one point), Father's Weekend (1953), and Aquamania (1961).
+He later appeared in a few other shorts such as Father's Lion (1952), Father's Day Off (in which Goofy refers to his son as "George" at one point), Father's Week-end (1953), and Aquamania (1961).
 In these earlier films, Goofy was also portrayed with a wife, though nameless and with her face always hidden from view.
 When Goof Troop was created, Goofy Junior evolved into Max, and Goofy's wife was no longer on the scene.
 Disney Guest Services FAQ later stated there is no definitive answer regarding details of his mother, as one has not been revealed "on the screen".